 We can lose more than we think if the entire nation comes into contact with the virus.
-No matter how worried you are or how stressed out you are, take these preventive measures, adhere to the measures being put in place by GoI and help the nation fight with this life-threatening pandemic.
-Together we can give a tough fight to this virus and support government by following their guidelines.
+No matter how worried you are or how stressed out you are, take these preventive measures, adhere to the measures being put in place by Go, and help the nation fight this life-threatening pandemic.
+Together we can give a tough fight against this virus and support the government by following their guidelines.
 Till then have patience and wait until the situation gets normal.

 - Stay away from people who are sick with an infectious illness like the flu or strep throat.